 As well as Companies House or registered director, there are other categories including de facto and shadow directors.
 More information on these can be found in the IoD factsheet: De facto directors and their liabilities.

 What does the role of director involve?

-Firstly, it is worth noting that there are many fundamental differences between being a director and a manager.
+It is worth noting that there are many fundamental differences between being a director and a manager.
 The differences are numerous, substantial and quite onerous.
-The IoD outlines the major differences in the briefing: the differences between directors and managers.
+The IoD outlines the major differences here: The differences between directors and managers.

 - keep company records and report changes to Companies House and HM Revenue and Customs (HMRC)

-- make sure the company’s accounts are a ‘true and fair view’ of the business’ finances
+- Make sure the company’s accounts are a ‘true and fair view’ of the business’s finances

 There are a few restrictions as to who cannot become a director:

 - Disqualified by the company’s articles of association

 UK company law defines a number of general legal duties for directors of UK companies.
 For more information on the duties relevant to private companies and to view the list of the key legal duties of a director, please refer to the following guide: